vhidvz/workflow-js/README.md

 ## Description

-WorkflowJS is a lightweight and flexible library for building workflows and processes with JavaScript.
-It allows you to define processes using BPMN 2.0 standard and execute them in a Node.js or browser environment.
+WorkflowJS is a lightweight and flexible library for building workflows and processes with NodeJS.
+It allows you to define processes using BPMN 2.0

 ## Installation